sparkutils/quality/docs/getting_started/index.md

 ## Build tool dependencies

 Quality is cross compiled for different versions of Spark, Scala _and_ runtimes such as Databricks.
-The format for artefacts is:
+The format for artifact's is:

 ```
 quality_RUNTIME_SPARKCOMPATVERSION_SCALACOMPATVERSION-VERSION.jar